ivy-net/Ivynet/devops/ansible/README.md

 ## TODO

 * ensure that client is idempotent
-* Check why sometime molecule does not work with GCP
 * Prepare proper tests for molecule
 * Start to export binaries outside of GitHub (it's going to make roles much easier)